zyph-parth/re2nfa/README.md

 - automata and theory of computation demos
 - teaching regex-to-automata conversion visually
 - debugging or validating regular-language examples
-- portfolio presentation of algorithms + UI work
+- portfolio presentation of algorithms and UI work

 ## Notes